thanhss/multiproj/README.md

 - Check the box to set a custom working directory.
 - Set the working directory to ``$(SRCROOT)/../Resources``.

+## Under Visual Studio 2010 (Express or Professional)

+I don't remember what to do, but I beleive you need to configure the working directory, which you do in the project properties, under Debug.
+Set the working directory to the Resources folder.

 ## Project Creation Notes